Florida PIRG Education Fund

 The Consequences of Repeal

-Coverage Denials and Discriminatory Pricing on the Individual Insurance Market: Repeal of the law would allow insurers to deny coverage to the 1,061,000 residents of Maryland who have pre-existing health conditions.
-Maryland women in the individual market would continue to pay higher rates than men for their health insurance coverage.
+Coverage Denials and Discriminatory Pricing on the Individual Insurance Market: Repeal of the law would allow insurers to deny coverage to the 3,240,000 residents of Florida who have pre-existing health conditions, if they seek individual coverage.
+Florida women in the individual market would continue to pay higher rates than men for their health insurance coverage.

 Costs of Employer-Sponsored Coverage: A report commissioned by the Business Roundtable estimates that cost-saving reforms in the Affordable Care Act could reduce the rate of growth in health care costs, generating more than $3,000 in savings per employee with health insurance per year by 2019.
-Repeal would force Maryland workers and businesses to pay more than $3,000 more per employee.
+Repeal of these provisions would force Florida workers and businesses to pay more than $3,000 more per employee.

 Cost Burdens Facing Small Business: If the new law is fully repealed, small businesses could not pool their buying power in the exchanges.
-And more immediately, roughly 66,000 Maryland small businesses will lose tax credits that can cover as much as 35% of the average small business’ health care costs.
+And more immediately, roughly 246,000 Florida small businesses will lose tax credits that can cover as much as 35% of the average small business’ health care costs.

 Impact on Job Creation: By reversing provisions like the exchanges, which are designed to provide options to those without job-based insurance and to hold down costs, repeal would impair workers’ ability to change jobs or open small businesses.
-This could help slow the rate of job creation in Maryland by 4,753 jobs a year in 2019.
+This could help slow the rate of job creation in Florida by 17,417 jobs a year in 2019.

-Funding for Community Health Centers: Repeal would eliminate new funding for 126 new or expanded health centers in Maryland.
+Funding for Community Health Centers: Repeal would eliminate new funding for 372 new or expanded health centers in California.

 Examining the Arguments in Favor of Repeal

-Reform opponents contend that certain provisions in the law will harm Maryland, but Maryland policy makers should not accept these claims without careful scrutiny.
+Reform opponents contend that certain provisions in the law will harm Florida, but Florida policy makers should not accept these claims without careful scrutiny.